MaddyGuthridge/transcoded/README.md

 This project is a work in progress.

-* [ ] Manage my staging and media libraries
+* [ ] Manage my staging and production media libraries
-    * [ ] Detect media in staging and media libraries
+    * [x] Detect media in staging and production media libraries
-    * [ ] Use media library structure to determine how media has been transcoded (ie resolutions)
+    * [x] Use media library structure to determine how media has been transcoded (ie resolutions)
+    * [x] Determine the "main feature" of a media entry.
+    * [ ] Detect extracted subtitles in production library
+    * [ ] Detect additional available subtitles in staging library
+    * [ ] Display this information in a front-end
 * [ ] Automate the process of transcoding media for use with Jellyfin, queuing:
     * [ ] Transcoding operations in Handbrake
     * [ ] Extracting subtitle tracks from MKV files